By Awesome Supplements, Read time: 7 minutes

-"An ergogenic aid is any training technique, mechanical device, nutritional practice, pharmacological method, or psychological technique that can improve exercise performance capacity and/or enhance training adaptations".
+An ergogenic aid is any training technique, mechanical device, nutritional practice, pharmacological method, or psychological technique that can improve exercise performance capacity and/or enhance training adaptations.

 When talking about improvements in strength you must understand that the kind of tests used include a rep max bench press and the wingate test, which assesses peak anaerobic output, usually on a cycle ergometer.
 So, we’re not talking maximal single rep strength here but muscular endurance and power output.

 Caffeine certainly seems to exert benefits for team sports like rugby or field hockey and any form of exercise with anaerobic elements to it.
 So, although it’s not entirely clear whether taking caffeine will make you lift more weight in a single pull it will almost certainly help you to maybe squeeze out an extra rep or two which is great for increasing volume when training for hypertrophy.
-It’s also highly likely that caffeine will be great for helping you to smash out a few strong man circuits at the end of your session.
+It’s also highly likely that caffeine will be great for helping you to smash out a few strongman style circuits at the end of your session.

 Most of the literature seems to indicate that around 5mg per kg of bodyweight 60 to 30 minutes prior to exercise works best.

 Yes, caffeine is safe for use, is effective for use and makes a significant difference to sporting performance.
 Endurance sports seem to benefit the most from caffeine ingestion, especially cycle time trials.
-Exponents of strength and power sports like rugby, high intensity and functional training and bodybuilding may experience some benefits but the results are a bit more mixed and require further research.
+Exponents of strength and power sports like rugby, high intensity and functional training, and bodybuilding may experience some benefits, but the results are a bit more mixed and require further research.

 - For endurance sports 3-9mg per kg of bodyweight 30-90 minutes prior to exercises is recommended.